 A travel career break can make you more confident, a better communicator, more resilient, adaptive to change and a more effective planner – just a few examples.
 Read our article on seven ways travelling will make you better at your job for more.

-If taking a sabbatical, you can discuss potential areas for development with your boss, and come up with a plan for how you will use the time effectively.
+Before taking a sabbatical, you can discuss potential areas for development with your boss, and come up with a plan for how you will use the time effectively.

-It’s often assumed that people take travel career breaks as an escape from a bad situation.
+It’s often assumed that people take career breaks as an escape from a bad situation.
 This may be true in some cases.
 However, many people who take time out to travel are perfectly happy in their jobs.
 If you are in a positive place in your life and have a clear idea of what you want to get out of a sabbatical in terms of personal development, it’s more likely to be a rewarding experience.

 1. Check your employer’s policy